How Much Does An Industrial Piercing Hurt? - Pain Guide

 - Try using a numbing cream before the procedure to help dull the pain

 Many people report a fair amount of initial pain and healing pain with an industrial piercing.
-But it’s not so much that it should prevent you from getting one if this is the right look for you.
+Nevertheless, it’s not so much that it should prevent you from getting one if this is the right look for you.
 An industrial piercing is great for people who want their piercing seen.

 Getting A New Piercing?